BlueBrain/projectionizer/doc/source/config.rst

 Configuration file
 ==================
 The configuration file is a yaml file.
 It can be seen as a dictionary where keys are Luigi tasks and values are parameters specific to each task.

+For **TL;DR**, see the :ref:`example configuration<Config_ExampleFile>`.

 Parameters
 ----------